Published 08 July 2012 (updated 27 May 2014)

 Jeffrey D. Karpicke and Jannell R. Blunt, ‘Response to comment on “Retrieval practice produces more learning than elaborative studying with concept mapping”,’ in Science, 2011, issue 334, page 453.

 Thomas J. Hanson, ‘Latest study validates testing, forced retrieval,’ Open Education, 25 Jan 2011.

-Education authorities worldwide promote dozens of reasons for requiring young schoolchildren to learn the IPA.
+Education authorities worldwide produce dozens of reasons to promote the requirement for young schoolchildren to learn the IPA.
 There is much in the literature of education and sociolinguistics to explain this need, but we need not go into them here.

-Suffice it to say, the time, effort and heartache of the schoolchildren being put to learning the IPA could more profitably be put to their learning other subjects such as physics, biology, chemistry, mathematics, geography, home economics — or plain ole’ physical education.
+Suffice it to say that the children’s time, effort and heartache being put into learning the IPA could more profitably be put to learning the actual language itself or any other subject, such as physics, biology, chemistry, mathematics, geography, home economics — or indeed plain ole’ physical education.

 3. Ultimate purpose: not for pronunciation

 The purpose of the IPA is to show the sounds in accurate form for pronunciation.

 Back to basics now.